cuspaceflight/m2-electronics/m2r/README.md

 * Silk pin1 indicator on the GPS LNA is in the wrong position: it's on the bottom right but should be on the top right.
+* RockBLOCK connector ground pin only has a single via to ground, probably wants additional grounding